 SEO and Conversion Rate Optimization

 There is another reason why we recommend against sliders.
 Sliders push down your main content, plain and simple.
 In fact, most sliders we encounter in our consultancy these days, are big enough to fill out any screen.
 This means the content won’t even be visible above the fold.
-And this backfires SEO-wise, which we’ve already shown through the article linked in the list of findings above.
+And this backfires on your SEO efforts, which we’ve already shown through the article linked in the list of findings above.

 Just combine the two and realize what a monstrosity the slider actually is.
 It kills your rankings and your conversions!